Social anxiety: Child development

 Some feelings of anxiety in social situations are normal and necessary for effective social functioning and developmental growth.
+The difficulty with identifying social anxiety disorder in children lies in determining the difference between social anxiety and basic shyness.
+Typically, children may be diagnosed when their social fears are extreme or cannot be outgrown.
 Cognitive advances and increased pressures in late childhood and early adolescence result in repeated social anxiety.
+More and more children are being diagnosed with social anxiety, and this can lead to problems with education if not closely monitored.
+Part of social anxiety is fear of being criticized by others, and in children, social anxiety causes extreme distress over everyday activities such as playing with other kids, reading in class, or speaking to adults.
+Some children with social anxiety may act out because of their fear, or they may exhibit nervousness or crying in an event where they feel anxious.
 Adolescents have identified their most common anxieties as focused on relationships with peers to whom they are attracted, peer rejection, public speaking, blushing, self-consciousness, panic, and past behavior.
 Most adolescents progress through their fears and meet the developmental demands placed on them.
-More and more children are being diagnosed with social anxiety, and this can lead to problems with education if not closely monitored.
-Part of social anxiety is fear of being criticized by others, and in children, social anxiety causes extreme distress over everyday activities such as playing with other kids, reading in class, or speaking to adults.
-On the other hand, some children with social anxiety will act out because of their fear.
-The problem with identifying social anxiety disorder in children is difficulty in determining the difference between social anxiety and basic shyness.
-Social anxiety also caused nervousness or crying in an event where they feel anxious.